Using wind shear, thermals and gusts to create lift could allow unmanned aircraft to fly longer

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Bird-Inspired Soaring Promises To Extend UAV Endurance".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Bird-Inspired Soaring Promises To Extend UAV Endurance".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.